stellyes/localconvert/readme.md

 ### Example Use Cases

-**Photography Workflow**: Convert RAW camera files to web-friendly JPG format, then upscale select images 4x for print or large displays.
+**Photography Workflow**: Convert RAW camera files to web-friendly JPG format, then upscale select images for print or large displays.

 **Web Optimization**: Batch convert and resize images to optimal web formats, reducing page load times while maintaining quality.

-**Image Enhancement**: Upscale low-resolution photos 2x or 4x for better quality in presentations, prints, or high-DPI displays.
+**Image Enhancement**: Upscale low-resolution photos for better quality in presentations, prints, or high-DPI displays.

-**Old Photo Restoration**: Convert scanned photos from legacy formats, then upscale 4x to recover detail and improve clarity.
+**Old Photo Restoration**: Convert scanned photos from legacy formats, then upscale with AI to recover detail and improve clarity.

 **Professional Design**: Convert Photoshop PSD files to web formats, with AI upscaling for final high-res outputs.

-**Game Asset Creation**: Upscale low-res textures or sprites for HD remasters.
+**E-commerce**: Upscale product images for better detail and quality, with automatic face enhancement for portraits.

 **Social Media**: Resize images to optimal dimensions, then upscale for platforms requiring higher resolutions.